1975 Boston Red Sox season: Postseason

-After a great season, The Red Sox continued their magical season by sweeping the Oakland Athletics in three games in the American League Championship Series to advance to their first World Series since 1967.
+After a great season, The Red Sox continued by sweeping the Oakland Athletics in three games in the American League Championship Series to advance to their first World Series since 1967.

 In the historic World Series that followed, it came down to Carl Yastrzemski with the Red Sox trailing, 4–3, with two outs in the ninth inning of Game 7.
 Yaz's drive fell into the hands of Reds outfielder César Gerónimo, and Boston's magical season fell one game short.
 Boston would not return to the World Series until 1986.